magento/devdocs/src/cloud/project/user-admin.md

 **Prerequisites:**

+-  To manage users in any environment requires the **Super User** or **Account Owner** role.

-To add a user to a project or environment, you need the email address associated with an existing {{ site.data.var.ece }} account.
+-  To add a user to a project or environment, you need the email address associated with an existing {{ site.data.var.ece }} account.
 New users can [register for an account][{{site.data.var.ece}} account] and provide the associated email address after completing account validation.

 ### Manage users with the `magento-cloud` CLI {#cloud-user-mg-cli}